 Rosemary oil contains rosmarinic acid which has anti-inflammatory and anesthetic effects and help in reducing pain.

-It also contains 1,8-cineole which has been shown to be helpful for sore, tight muscles as it is warming and increases the blood flow.
+The 1,8-cineole component has been shown to be helpful for sore, tight muscles as it is warming and increases the blood flow.

 Rosemary traditionally has been used in alternative medicine for it’s anti-spasmodic effects.